WegrzynMarc/Capstone-Project/SETUP.md

 Otherwise, you'll need to download a database like MariaDB or mySQL in order to continue The following commands should work when using MariaDB 10.11.

-These commands work for making said user.
+These commands work for making said user:

 CREATE USER 'userName'@'localhost' IDENTIFIED BY 'password here';